eviltester/migrating-sel1-sel2/README.md

 - I have deleted the svn repo but in the repo for this book you will find:
     - `\initial-code`. - revision 2 of the svn repo
     - `\migrated-code` - final revision of the svn repo after making the changes in this book
+    - `\workshop\code_versions_step_by_step` contains separate folders for each of the revisions so you can see the micro code changes from each release to the next - (bonus, I thought I'd lost this)

 This was my first attempt at creating a 'case study book'.
 My most recent case study book is: